dyzhuu/personal-companion-bot-workshop/README.md

 `pip install virtualenv`

-cd into your project folder and run
+`cd` into your project folder and run

 `python3 -m virtualenv venv`

 You should see that a folder named `venv` has been created.

+You can now activate the virtual environment using the following command.

 **Mac / Linux:** `source venv/bin/activate`\
 **Windows:** `venv\Scripts\activate`

 Once the venv has been activated, you should see `(venv)` at the beginning of the path.
-You can now install the required modules using the following command:
+You can now install the required modules with

 `pip install -r requirements.txt`